snaphydroponics/archive.snaphydroponics.info/setup.md

 layout: page
 ---

+## 0.0 Where to Buy SNAP Hydroponic Solutions

+You can buy them from UPLB-IPB and authorized resellers.
+Unfortunately, the top hits when searching the internet for SNAP hydroponics are selling products labeled “SNAP Hydroponics” but are not from UPLB-IPB.
+You can find a list of authorized resellers in the [authorized resellers list](http://snap-hydroponics.info/resellers).

 ## 1.0 Before Anything Else

 SNAP is cheap, easy to set-up, easy to maintain and most of all a fun and